On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: The Boundary Layer Problems

-We call this the cell problem of Case 1 to equation \eqref{eqns1} at lateral boundary point $(x_0,t_0)$.
-Since $u^\epsilon$ is uniformly bounded, we solve for bounded solutions of (I).
-By comparison lemma \ref{lemmal} and Perron's method, we obtain existence and uniqueness of solutions.
+where $g^0(y,s):= g(x_0,y,t_0,s)$, $F^0(M,y,s):=F^{x_0,t_0}(M,y,s)$.
+We call this the cell problem of irrational normal case.
+Since $u^\eps$ is uniformly bounded, we solve for bounded solutions of (I).
+Lemma \ref{lemmalpos} and Perron's method gives the well-posedness of the problem.